Visiting Birds Find New Insect Snacks

 matthew_wills via iNaturalist)

-Olive-sided flycatchers eat spotted lanternflies, too, though they don’t contribute much because they are rare in Pittsburgh.
+Olive-sided flycatchers eat spotted lanternflies, too, though they don’t contribute much in Pittsburgh because they are rare here.

 Olive-sided flycatcher (photo from Wikimedia Commons)